cylc/cylc-doc/src/user-guide/running-workflows/reflow.rst

    - Triggering a task with a submitted or running job has no effect (it is already triggered).
-   - Triggering other :term:`active tasks <active task>`, including :term:`incomplete <output completion>` tasks with a :term:`final status`, queues them to run in the same flow.
+   - Triggering other :term:`n=0 tasks <n-window>`, including tasks with :term:`incomplete outputs <output completion>` queues them to run in the flow that they already belong to.

 .. _flow-merging: